hamzashaikhcan/business-vista-monorepo/README.md

 Calendar Sync: Sync with Google Calendar, Outlook, and other calendar services to keep your schedule updated.
 Reminder Notifications: Send automated reminders to clients and team members about upcoming interviews.

-## Trello Ticket Management

-Comprehensive Ticket Creation: Generate detailed Trello tickets for each task, feature, and workflow.
-Task Assignment: Assign tasks to team members with clear deadlines and priority levels.
-Progress Tracking: Monitor the progress of each ticket through Trello's Kanban board interface.
-Collaboration: Allow team members to comment, attach files, and update tickets in real-time.

 ## Analytics and Reporting